jrobinsonc/docker-wordpress-image/README.md

 **Image Variants**

+* PHP 7.2 with Apache → `jrobinsonc/wordpress:7.2-apache`
 * PHP 7.3 with Apache → `jrobinsonc/wordpress:7.3-apache`
-* PHP 7.2 with Apache → `jrobinsonc/wordpress:7.2-apache`
+* PHP 7.4 with Apache → `jrobinsonc/wordpress:7.4-apache`

 ## How to use